mtumilowicz/reports/README.md

 ---
 * _PdfCellBuilder: CellBackgroundColor, CellBorder, CellDefaults,
-CellText_ - facilitates composing of pdf cells by chaining methods and handling basic features (e.x. borders)
+CellText_ - facilitates composing of pdf cells by chaining methods and handling basic features (eq. borders)
 * _ImageBuilder_ - facilitates inserting images into pdf by setting size and position in one go
 * _PdfFontsContainer_ - it is actually a map containing fonts (cache);